Talk to others with an Ostomy

 pup

-outdoorhappy wrote:
+outdoorhappy

 I appreciate all of your responses and your welcomes to this venue.
-Some helplful information, although I don't think I could bring a coffee can to the Yucatan, and that is where I am going to be trying my hand at fly fishing for the first time!
+Some helpful information, although I don't think I could bring a coffee can to the Yucatan, and that is where I am going to be trying my hand at fly fishing for the first time!
 I have never tried a two-piece appliance, but I was thinking that might be a good option - and just throw away the used pouch instead of trying to empty it.
 Thanks again!
 And keep the suggestions coming if anyone has any other ideas.

 Puppyluv

 As I said previously, I have only used one-piece appliances.
 Any recommendations for a two-piece appliance?
-Thanks
+Thanks.

-I use a 2 piece and go boating every day that I can in summer.
+I use a 2-piece and go boating every day that I can in summer.
 The coffee can is similar to what I do.
 Some type of container with a snap lid.
 I use a butter container.
 Takes me less than a minute.
-As I drive the boat I can kind of hide behind the steering column.
-If I don't announce it no one even notices.
-I also try not to eat as much when I go out although I like to have a beer.
+As I drive the boat, I can kind of hide behind the steering column.
+If I don't announce it, no one even notices.
+I also try not to eat as much when I go out, although I like to have a beer.
 I can't wait till summer and we can get back at er!
 Good luck and stay safe on the water.

 Hello,